mstudiva/SCTLD-resistance-genomics/scripts/GATK_processing_README.txt

 # --constraint="epyc7702" --mem=0 specifies a node with 1Tb memory, and allows use of all the memory

 # Once completed, scp the dissimilarity matrix (ofav_wgs_snp_passing_dist.csv) to your local machine and determine the highest dissimilarity value between technical replicates
-# Then edit the mlg.filter line to add in the dissimilarity value (+1e-9) as the threshold, and rerun the job script
+# Then edit the mlg.filter line to add in a rounded-up estimate of the dissimilarity as the threshold, and rerun the job script
 # Once completed a second time, scp files (ofav_wgs_snp_passing.gds, mlgFilter_gatk_wgs.pdf, ofav_gatk_wgs_mlg.csv) to your local machine and continue with GATK_clones.R to generate dendrogram